What If (Dina Garipova song)

 "What If" is a song recorded by Russian singer Dina Garipova.
 The song was written by Gabriel Alares, Joakim Björnberg and Leonid Gutkin.
-It represented Russia in the Eurovision Song Contest 2013 to be held in Malmö, Sweden.
+It represented Russia in the Eurovision Song Contest 2013, held in Malmö, Sweden.
 The song qualified the first semi-final of the competition on 14 May 2013 and placed 5th in the final on 18 May 2013, scoring 174 points.
 Dina also sang the song at the closing ceremonies of 2013 Summer Universiade in her hometown Kazan.